Fiona Patten: National Museum of Erotica

 The National Museum of Erotica was opened in Canberra in 2001, dedicated to the history of erotica and the preservation of erotic art, literature, film and photography.
 The museum was unveiled by Chief Minister Kate Carnell and was the first establishment of its kind in Australia.

 The National Museum of Erotica collected works from the likes of Brett Whiteley, Charles Blackman, Salvatore Zofrea, Lesbia Thorpe, Richard Larter, Mario Azzopardi, and more historically Mihály Zichy.
 Patten expressed that the collection and archiving of erotic, pornographic and sexual art and artefacts is fundamentally different from the collection of non-sexual material because the former was perceived as a rapidly diminishing resource in the world.

 The museum housed erotic artistic works, including paintings, pictures, pin-up, illustrated books, comic strips and films, from the United States, the United Kingdom, Japan, Hungary, Russia and Australia.

 The museum also displayed a collection of sex toys, including dildos, vibrators and other mechanical devices dating back to the late 1800s.

 The museum was closed in 2002, but the collection remained preserved and continued to grow, with over 400 individual pieces catalogued by 2005.
 The museum now maintains an internet archive.

-Political career 1992–2024
+Political career (1992–2024)

-Patten first sought election in the 1992 ACT general election.
+Patten first sought election in the 1992 Australian Capital Territory election.
 Patten contested the second election for representation in the multi-member single constituency Australian Capital Territory Legislative Assembly as part of the Hare-Clark Independent Party.
 Patten ran alongside the sitting member Craig Duby, however both Duby and Patten were unsuccessful in being elected.